redhead1999/redhead1999/README.md

 ### Hi there 👋

+My name is Yury and I'm a Android and Front-end Web developer.
+I'm from Russia, living in Samara and currently working at my own company AOLD.

 <!--
 **redhead1999/redhead1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.